makerrace/letz-python/README.md

 # letz-python
-Learn Python using notes and codes in Jupyter Notebook
+Learn Python using notes and codes in Jupyter Notebook.
+Let'z Learn Python!